avr34/ECE381-Final/README.md

 ```

 Once it's cloned, you must build each of the docker images.
 To build BitNet, run the following commands:

 ```
 cd BitSearch/LLM
 docker build -t BitSearch/LLM .
 ```

+It's worth it to have a powerful *cpu* for this part, as compilation is a cpu-intensive task.
+The whole idea of using BitNet.cpp was to make this accessible to non-gpu users anyway.
+For reference: compilation on an NVIDIA Jetson Orin Nano took more than 2.5 hours, while on an i7-4790, 16 GB DDR3, HDD computer, it only took 1 hour.

 <!-- TODO: Add rest of the instructions -->